-At the heart of Oikocredit are the people and networks who are key to our success in 70 countries around the globe.
-This includes 250 full-time staff working in local markets and at Oikocredit International, Amersfoort, the Netherlands.
+At the heart of Oikocredit are the people and networks who are key to our success in numerous countries around the globe.
+This includes around 250 full-time staff working in local markets and at Oikocredit International, Amersfoort, the Netherlands.
 Our staff are supported by large numbers of dedicated professionals, volunteer networks, investors, social enterprise partners, member-shareholders and other affiliates.

 The international activities of Oikocredit are governed by a two-tier board:

 - A 10-member Supervisory Board oversees the co-operative.
 Members are elected to hold office for three years and are eligible for re-election for one term.